Welcome to Stripe.

 We reserve the right to change the Payout Schedule or to suspend Transfers to you.
 Examples of situations where we may do so are: (i) where there are pending, anticipated, or excessive Disputes, Refunds, or Reversals; (ii) in the event that we suspect or become aware of suspicious activity; or (iii) where we are required by Law or court order.
 We have the right to withhold Transfers to your Payout Account upon termination of this Agreement if we reasonably determine that we may incur losses resulting from credit, fraud, or other legal risks associated with your Stripe Account.
 If we exercise our right to withhold a Payout for any reason, we will communicate the general reason for withholding the Payout and give you a timeline for releasing the funds.

 b.
 Transfers For Recipients: We may offer Payment Services that allow you to send Transfers to others (“Recipient Account”).
 You agree to appoint Stripe (or a Financial Services Provider designated by Stripe) as your agent to send Transfers to Recipient Accounts on your behalf.
 You understand and agree that: (i) we will only pay Recipient Accounts with funds that are available for Transfer; (ii) we may condition any Transfers to Recipient Accounts on verification of the owner’s identity, verification that an owner may legally receive a Transfer, or in any manner or for any other purpose; (iii) you are solely responsible for determining the accuracy and completeness of any instructions you provide us for a Transfer to a Recipient Account; and (iv) unless otherwise agreed upon between you and us, you are solely responsible for any obligations that you contractually or legally owe to an owner of a Recipient Account, including providing payment or forms related to taxes owed by you or a third party.
-You affirm that: (i) you will not make any Transfers to or on behalf of Prohibited Businesses; and (ii) any information or authorisation you provide to us about each Recipient Account is complete and accurate.
+You affirm that: (i) you will not make any Transfers to or on behalf of Restricted Businesses; and (ii) any information or authorisation you provide to us about each Recipient Account is complete and accurate.
 You agree to not make any claims against us, and to fully reimburse us for any losses we incur that result from your use, or failure to properly use the Payment Services to make Transfers to Recipient Accounts.

 c.
 Additional Terms: The information required for a Transfer will depend on the Financial Services Provider holding the Payout Account or Recipient Account.
 Please make sure that any information about the Payout Accounts or Recipient Accounts that you provide to us is correct and accurate.
 If you provide us with incorrect information (i) you understand that Transfers may be sent to the wrong account and we may not be able to recover the funds from such incorrect Transfers and (ii) you agree that you are solely responsible for any losses you or third parties incur, you will not make any claims against us related to such erroneous Transfers, and you will fully reimburse us for any losses we incur.